eduvpn/documentation/GUEST_ACCESS.md

 ]
 ```

-After enabling "Guest Access" you SHOULD reset your server to remove all data,
+After enabling "Guest Access" you **MUST** reset your server to remove all
-as with "Guest Access" enabled you'll get new "User IDs".
-This way you'll
+data.
+With "Guest Access" enabled you'll get new "User IDs" which will break
-remove any users accounts that were created before enabling "Guest Access".
+e.g. OAuth.
+With this reset you'll delete all existing user accounts,
+invalidate all VPN configurations and associated OAuth authorizations.

 ```bash
 $ sudo vpn-maint-reset-system